Position and Velocity Estimation Accuracy in MIMO-OFDM ISAC Networks: A Fisher Information Analysis: Numerical Results

 This section presents numerical results to evaluate the fundamental limits of target localization and velocity estimation accuracy in cooperative monostatic and multistatic \ac{ISAC} network architectures.
 The bounds derived in the previous sections are employed to analyze the \ac{PEB} and \ac{VEB} as functions of the number of \acp{BS} $\Nbs$ and the number of bistatic pairs $N_\mathrm{bis}$.

 Without loss of generality, the \acp{BS} are placed along the perimeter of a square area of side length $84\,$m,\footnote{This dimension is selected based on the \ac{CP} duration to prevent \ac{ISI} in the monostatic \acp{BS} as well as in the multistatic setup.} with each \ac{BS} employing a \ac{Tx}/\ac{Rx} \ac{ULA} oriented toward the center of the square, as depicted in Fig.~\ref{fig:scenarios_combined}.
-The system parameters are summarized in Table~\ref{tab:sim_param}, and the transmitted symbols $x_n[k,m]$ are drawn from a \ac{QPSK} constellation, which implies $\eta=1$.
+The system parameters are summarized in Table~\ref{tab:sim_param}, and the transmitted symbols $x[k,m]$ are drawn from a \ac{QPSK} constellation, which implies $\eta=1$.
 To highlight the fundamental aspects of cooperative sensing, all \acp{BS} are assumed to share the same system parameters.
-This assumption simplifies the exposition while leaving to the reader the straightforward extension to more general scenarios.
+This assumption simplifies the exposition, leaving the straightforward extension to more general scenarios to the reader.

 Three types of analyses are conducted.
 First, we vary the target position within the monitored area while fixing the system parameters according to Table~\ref{tab:sim_param}.
 The resulting \ac{PEB} and \ac{VEB} are visualized through heatmaps to assess spatial variations in estimation performance.
 For this analysis, the cooperative monostatic configuration includes four \acp{BS} placed at coordinates (in meters) $\mathbf{s}_1 = [42, 0]^\transp$, $\mathbf{s}_2 = [0, 42]^\transp$, $\mathbf{s}_3 = [42, 42]^\transp$, and $\mathbf{s}_4 = [84, 42]^\transp$.
 The same spatial setup is adopted for the multistatic configuration, where $\mathbf{s}_1$ denotes the \ac{Tx} position, and $\mathbf{s}_2$, $\mathbf{s}_3$, and $\mathbf{s}_4$ correspond to the \acp{Rx}.